 Drive 2, December 5-9, 2014: Of the 338 vaccinators who participated in Drive 1 and provided an allocation, 337 again participated in Drive 2.
 These vaccinators were randomly assigned to be tailored or untailored in their Drive 2 bonus contracts.
 Importantly, vaccinators retained their Advance or Immediate assignment, such that Drive 2 delivers a 2x2 design for tailoring and allocation timing.
-This allows us not only to investigate the effect of tailoring, but also whether tailoring is more or less effective depending on when allocations are made (and hence whether present bias is active).
-Figure 2 provides sample details.
+This allows us not only to investigate the effect of tailoring, but also whether the effect of tailoring depends on whether present bias is active.

-25Appendix Table A.1 checks for balance by failure of the smartphone application in Drive 0.
+$^{27}$ Appendix Table A.1 checks for balance by failure of the smartphone application in Drive 0.
 Only one of the eight comparison of means hypothesis tests reject equality at the 10 percent level.